 Ethical Education at Rowland Hall

-We believe that no education is complete without a commitment to a worthy purpose and passion for making the world a better place.
-Therefore, Rowland Hall students are taught in a thoughtful, age-appropriate, sequential thread from Beginning School through the Upper School to identify ethical themes, recognize actions that build community, practice decision making, and live a meaningful, ethical life.
-All Rowland Hall students learn that character includes the development of self-discipline, drive, and grit, as well as the universal values embodied by the ethical principles of fairness, empathy, integrity, and altruism.
+No education is complete without a commitment to a worthy purpose and passion for making the world a better place.
+Therefore, Rowland Hall students are taught in a thoughtful, age-appropriate, sequential thread from preschool through high school to identify ethical themes, recognize actions that build community, practice decision making, and live a meaningful, ethical life.
+All students learn that character includes the development of self-discipline, drive, and grit, as well as the universal values embodied by the ethical principles of fairness, empathy, integrity, and altruism.

 More important than core classes, exams, grades, or graduation requirements, are the people with whom students spend their days.
 Our teachers are insightful individuals who share their passion and dedication for knowledge, while also serving as role models in their communities.